 This fresh summer snack is a healthy, low-calorie treat for your peanut-butter-loving pup.
 Swap out strawberries for mango, oranges, or peaches.
 Just be sure to search for fruit options without added sugar, and steer clear of fruits like grapes, cherries, and apple seeds, as these can be toxic to your pet.

-1 cup strawberries – chopped (Frozen or fresh)
+- 1 c. strawberries - chopped (frozen or fresh)

 - Combine peanut butter and water until mixed.
 The amount of water is dependent upon the pan you are using.
 We recommend a bundt pan, but a bread pan or ice cube tray will work, too!
 For easier mixing, heat the peanut butter in the microwave for 30-60 seconds.